caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 - **trusted_ca_cert_file** is a base64 DER-encoded CA certificate file against which to validate client certificates.
 Client certificates which are not signed by any of these CAs will be rejected.
 - **trusted_leaf_cert** is a base64 DER-encoded client leaf certificate to accept.
 Client certificates which are not signed by any of these CAs will be rejected.
 - **trusted_leaf_cert_file** is a base64 DER-encoded CA certificate file against which to validate client certificates.
 Client certificates which are not signed by any of these CAs will be rejected.

+	Multiple `trusted_*` directives may be specified as a way to chain multiple CA or leaf certificates.

 - **mode** is the mode for authenticating the client.
 Allowed values are:
   | Mode               | Description                                                                              |
   |--------------------|------------------------------------------------------------------------------------------|